When your company has valid data then all those things the data does for it will work seamlessly, like clockwork.

 We never fail to be surprised at the sheer quantity of errors to be found in data, at times sourced to respectable multinational corporations, and caused for a whole variety of reasons.
-Then on top of this are the problems created by blending various data sources into a single data repository where lack of consistency just compounds the already real problems created by errors.
+Then on top of this are the problems created by blending various data sources into a single data repository (such as a data lake or a data warehouse) where lack of consistency just compounds the already real problems created by errors.

 We know that businesses simply cannot afford to get their data wrong, whether it is for legal compliance, displaying on a website, collected from Internet of Things sensors or used for marketing and sales campaigns and internal business intelligence and reporting.
 When a journalist recently received 800 pages of data about her year as a moderately heavy user of a dating website most people just stayed with the thought of how much data one website had on one person.
 Yet as of next year, within the European Union, such data must be provided legally to anyone who requires it, and this is a trend that is more than likely to extend worldwide.
 The question we asked ourselves is how many errors were there within that 800 pages of data?
 Not that we think that dating sites are more likely to produce data errors than any other company.
 Indeed they may be one of that minority of companies which already have the processes in place to effectively validate their data and this guarantee that they are error-free, not merely for this one customer but the many thousands if not millions of customers they have on their books.
 But neither it appeared did the journalist go through those 800 pages with a fine toothcomb looking for errors.
 However, if somebody were to do so and were to find rogue data errors that violated some of these strict new data and data privacy laws such as GDPR it could have given that company serious problems.